felixge/sqlprof/README.md

 # Show the number of goroutines included in a runtime trace
 $ sqlprof go.trace 'SELECT count(*) FROM goroutines'

-# Convert a runtime trace into a permanent duckdb file (TODO)
+# Convert a runtime trace into a permanent duckdb file
 $ sqlprof -o go.duckdb go.trace

 # Run a query against a directory of runtime traces